herrers202b/vger-devel1/README.md

 ---

 ### ``runInitial.py`` usage
-> initializes/installs the database, in order to start running the product.
+> initializes/installs the database, in order to start running the product